 Earlier, the mod has the ability to root any Android device running Android Lollipop, Marshmallow, Nougat, Oreo and Pie.
 But Magisk 20.1 brings you to Install the mod on Android 10 phones.
-This mod is developed by topjohnwu and has the ability to perform various jobs related to root.
+After Magisk 20.1 in November, Android developer topjohnwu has now released Magisk 20.2, followed by Magisk 20.3 Stable version.

 - Modify or alter the software without tampering the system (vendor) partitions.